Join a dedicated writing community and make significant progress on your major writing project.

 - In this discussion, we will focus on strategies for revising your work.
 This includes holistic revision strategies relating to stating main contributions and defining intended audience.
 It also includes more granular revision strategies relating to paragraph and sentence structure.
 Participants are encouraged to share their challenges, successes, and strategies with respect to revising their work.

-- 2 to 4 p.m.: Pomodoro writing (on your own – optional) and/or meeting with a Writing Consultant
+- 2 to 4 p.m.(Optional): Meet individually with a Writing Consultant

 - 10 a.m. to noon: Pomodoro writing - four 25-minute writing sessions with 5-minute breaks in between